duncanc19/merge-conflict-demo/README.md

 You put me through it

-I'll still be doing it the way I do it
+I'll still be doing it the way that I do it

 And yet, you try to make me forget